shatayu/HayBox/README.md

 #### Brook board passthrough mode

-To switch to Brook board mode on GCCPCB2, GCCMX, B0XX R2, or LBX, hold B on plugin.
+To switch to Brook board mode on GCCPCB2, GCCMX, B0XX R2, or LBX, hold B and R on plugin.

 #### Communication backends (console selection)